 - Hire a virtual assistant once you can afford to pay one.
 I did for about six months.
 Katie Clark was awesome from ClarksCondensed (com).

 - Set up as many automatic schedulers that you feel appropriate for your budget.
 This means apps will do the scheduling for you.
 Yes, they cost money, but time is money.
 Remember, it’s a business.
 In order to make money, you must spend money.
-I’m starting to sound greedy, and I don’t want it to come across as that.
-I recommend, ViralTag, Co-Schedule, Buffer to start with.
+I’m starting to sound greedy, and I don’t want it to come across like that.
+I recommend, ViralTag, Co-Schedule, Buffer, and Tailwind to start with.

 - Choose a really good hosting company.
 They can make or break you, literally.